Botanical Information

 - Drying: Air dry in a well-ventilated, shaded area.

-- Storage: Store dried leaves in airtight containers away from light and moisture.
+- Storage: Store dried parts in airtight containers away from light and moisture.

 Modern Research

-Wild Lettuce remains a valuable herb in both traditional and modern herbal medicine, particularly for pain relief, relaxation, and sleep support.
+White Dead Nettle remains a valuable herb in both traditional and modern herbal medicine, particularly for respiratory health, digestive support, and skin healing.